apriltuesday/eva-opentargets/docs/generate-evidence-strings.md

 * Step 2 “Set up directories and download the data”
   + Working directory exists and its structure is as described in the instructions for the step
 * Step 3 “Manual steps & checks before running the pipeline”
-  + ClinVar schema version is either unchanged, *or* schema is changed and the PR for the changes has been submitted
-    - If the PR is submitted, check that there are no breaking changes in the schema version
-    - If the PR is submitted, tests must be updated as well
   + References to the Open Targets schema version are updated throughout the code and in the test files
 * Step 4 “Process data”
   + Functional consequences